 George Benjamin Anstey, a member of the Dyrham Anstees, was born in May 1894 at Village Farm in Caldicot, Monmouthshire to parents William Philip Anstey and Ann Keene.
 He was sibling to fellow Anstey Heroes Mary Caroline Anstey, Philip Roger Anstey and Edward Keene Anstey.

-In around 1901, the family moved from Caldicot to Rogiet, Monmouthshire, where George was working as ‘farm help’ at the family farm, Manor Farm, in the 1911 Census.
+In 1901, the family moved from Caldicot to Rogiet, Monmouthshire.
+George did well at school and at the age of ten went to Colston School in Stapleton in Bristol.
+He was working as ‘farm help’ at the family farm, Manor Farm, in the 1911 Census and in 1912 he suffered from Rheumatic fever.

 In September 1915, around a year after the outbreak of World War One, George enlisted with the 3rd Royal Gloucestershire Hussars Yeomanry as a Private (Regimental Number: 235732 and 3187), coincidentally meeting up with Alfred Richard William Anstey, known as Dick, during enlistment.
 The ‘Gloucester Journal‘ on 2 October 1915 confirms this, noting that “Anstey George B. Rogiet, Newport, Mon” had enlisted between 22 and 29 September 1915.